lietu/jsis/README.md

  - A few of the fragments, some might need some of the above features to finish.
  - Maybe copy a few more ideas off pisg/fisg/mIRCStats/others

-Also there's still some cleaning up needed for the code, after thinking of the existing and coming features a bit more.
+Also there's always some cleaning up needed for the code.

 ## Requirements